 Allen Neurocircuitry & Cognition Lab | FIU

-In our experiments, we record neural activity in rats and pigs using high-density drivable arrays of tetrodes and silicon probes in combination with cutting-edge genetic and pharmacological tools to manipulate specific circuit mechanisms (including use of optogenetics and DREADDs) as animals perform complex behavioral tasks.
+In our experiments, we record neural activity in rats and pigs using high-density drivable arrays of tetrodes and silicon probes in combination with cutting-edge genetic and pharmacological tools to manipulate circuits (including use of optogenetics and DREADDs) as animals perform complex behavioral tasks.
+We use also tracers and immunohistochemistry to further detail the anatomy.
 Additionally, functional neuroimaging and tractography is used in pig and human populations.
 This cross-species translational research pipeline helps extend our findings from rodents to humans, and facilitate discovery.